djekra/bpyth/README.md

 * `shape`: Recursive len.
 Parses an n-dimensional object and returns a tuple of sizes.
 * `has_shape`: Does an object have additional dimensions?
 (Skalars: No, Strings: No, Empty Iterables: No, Other Iterables: Yes)
+* `memory_consumption`: Returns the memory consumption of Python objects.

 ## String Tools
 * `superstrip`     : Removes Unicode whitespaces